matkoniecz/illegal-use-of-OpenStreetMap/README.md

 - [Mapbox](Mapbox/Mapbox.md) is not attributing OpenStreetMap on their website.
 They are informed about this problem since at least 2019-01-09
 - [Snapchat](Snapchat/Snapchat.md) failed to  attribute OpenStreetMap in their app.
 They are informed about this problem since at least 2019-12-23

 Goal of this project is to document such persistent copyright violation.
-It is also documenting that it is not accidentm this companies are aware about this and continue with this unethical and illegal practice.
+It is also documenting that it is not accident.
+This entities are aware about this and continue with this unethical and illegal practice.

 # Wait, there is a hidden attribution